fundamentals of HDPE cabinets: what is polymer?

 Polymer is a scientific name for molecules bound in a chemical compound.
 It is used to describe a wide range of products in the plastic industry rather than a single product.
 Identifying an item simply as “polymer” is vague and misleading like describing zinc washers and gold engagement rings all as “metal rings”.
 The word polymer doesn’t specify the material resistance nor the broad characteristics of the final product.

 Some companies use the word “polymer” or “marine grade polymer” to mislead consumers, building an inferior PVC cabinet that performs poorly overtime.
-Werever HDPE polymer is used for decades on boats, exposed to direct sunlight and saline water, which is not true of other outdoor cabinets and types of polymer.
+Werever HDPE polymer is used for decades on boats, exposed to direct sunlight and saline water, which is not true of other outdoor kitchen cabinets and types of polymer.

 "Polymer" doesn't mean it's "HDPE!"